AdobeDocs/customer-journey-analytics-learn.en/help/introduction-to-filters-in-cja.md

 ---
 title: Introduction to Filters in Customer Journey Analytics
-description: This video will introduce you to filters and the Filter Builder in Customer Journey Analytics.
+description: This video will introduce you to filters and the Filter Builder in Adobe Customer Journey Analytics.
 feature: customer journey analytics
 topics:
 audience: analyst, marketer
 activity: use
 doc-type: feature video
 team: Technical Marketing
+thumbnail: 32114.jpg
 kt: 4447

 ---